 Now lets return to the first action where the thighs roll in the same direction (both to the right or both to the left.)

-Standing with the right leg forwards and the left leg back, with both knees straight and the pelvis facing the front, we can practice turning the pelvis to the right while rolling the right thigh and right arm inwards.
-We can roll the left thigh and left arm outwards.
+Standing with the right leg forwards and the left leg back, with both knees straight and the pelvis facing the front, we can practice turning the pelvis to the right while rolling the right thigh.
+We can roll the left thigh outwards.
 (The torso is still upright.)

 Both arms can reach back, or you can rest one hand on the floor or on the front leg.
-Try reaching the other arm out to the side, and then upwards as you deepen the twist.
+In this case, try reaching the other arm outwards, to the side, and then upwards as you deepen the twist.

 For warrior 1, the normal tendency is for the pelvis to turn away from the front leg.
 The challenge is then turning the pelvis square to the front.